FactorySimPy/FactorySimPy/docs/basic_components.md

 1. If `blocking` is `True`, it pushes the item without checking whether the outgoing edge is full and waits for the outgoing edge to accept the item.

 2. If `blocking` is `False`, it checks if there is space in the outgoing edge to accomodate the item.
 If the edge is full or unavailable, the item is discarded.
+It pushes the item only if there is space in the outgoing edge.